Technical overview

 The ion losses are a result of the drift region between the collision cell and the TOF accelerator, in which ions are widely distributed positionally.
 Therefore, only a fraction of the fragment ion slice (residing in the proper location where pulsing is applied) are pulsed into the TOF flight tube and detected.
 A significant fraction of ions is lost with each pulse.
 Previously, there have been many attempts to overcome this lack of synchronicity.
 It has only been achieved, however, either for narrow mass ranges or at low acquisition frequency.

 Use of the Zeno trap overcomes these technological barriers to recover duty cycle losses across the entire m/z at up to 133 Hz acquisition frequency (Figure 3b).
 This is achieved using a linear ion trap, referred to as a Zeno trap, at the exit of the collision cell.
 The mechanism of trapping and releasing ions is highlighted in Figure 3.
 Ions enter the ion trap and are contained with potential barriers on the ZG and IQ3 lenses, while subsequent packages of ions are accumulated in the LINAC collision cell, preventing ion loss.
 The trapped ions are left to energetically cool and are subsequently released based on potential energy resulting in an ordered release generally ranging from high m/z to low m/z.
-In this way, each ion across the mass range reaches the pulsing region of the TOF accelerator simultaneously.
+In this way, ions across the mass range reach the pulsing region of the TOF accelerator.
 This simple trapping and releasing mechanism leads to significant gains in MS/MS sensitivity, as highlighted in Figure 3.
 MS/MS with the Zeno trap activated results in a 4- to 15-fold (or greater) gain in signal, with increased gains at low m/z fragments.
 The Zeno trap efficiency combined with precise ion-release timing yields ≥90% of the theoretical gain across the entire mass range.
 Due to the degree of selectivity enabled with high resolution MS/MS data, these improvements in signal are combined with negligible changes to noise, resulting in spectral and chromatographic signal-to-noise on the order of the gains observed in raw signal (Figure 4).

 These improvements in MS/MS sensitivity not only can drastically improve LOQs for quantitative assays, but this additional sensitivity can be used to revolutionize entire workflows.
 With the Zeno trap activated, high-quality MS/MS spectra can be used for confirmation, identification, or library matching at much lower sample loading.
 By diluting samples further and/or injecting overall less material, sample consumption, deleterious matrix effects and MS system contamination and detector wear are minimized.
 At the same sample loading, MS/MS with the Zeno trap on yields greater confidence in identifications while allowing for the ability to discover new metabolites, peptides biomarkers and contaminants at lower concentrations than ever before.